 \subsection{Problem Setting}

 There exist two previous works \cite{goldreich17_learning_jacm,nakar21_back_icalp} that study the problem of determining whether $\ENV$ evolves according to $R$ in the context of property testing (and, in the case of \cite{goldreich17_learning_jacm}, also in the context of learning theory).
 In these works, the structure underlying the environment is always a cellular automaton (in the case of \cite{nakar21_back_icalp} one-dimensional, whereas \cite{goldreich17_learning_jacm} also considers automata of multiple dimensions), and thus $\ENV$ corresponds to the time-space diagram of such an automaton.
 This perspective is certainly meaningful when we are interested in phenomena that take place on a lattice or can be adequately represented in such grid-like structures, for instance the movement of particles on a surface or across three-dimensional space.
-Nevertheless there are limits as to what can be modelled in this way.
+Nevertheless there are limits as to what can be modeled in this way.
 A prominent example are social networks, in which the connections hardly fit well into a regular lattice (even with several dimensions).

 In this work we cast off these restraints and instead take the radically different approach of making no assumptions about the underlying structure or the space it is embedded in.
 Our only requirement is that it corresponds to a static graph $G$ that is known to us in advance.
 This leaves a much broader avenue open when it comes to applications.
 In addition, the rule that we consider is effectively the simplest rule possible in such a setting that is not trivial.
-As we will see, despite the rule being very simple, it is already rather challenging to fully determine the complexity of the problem and, indeed, we obtain only partial success in doing so.
-Compared to the previous works mentioned above, which seemed to make far more progress, our conclusion is that there are additional challenges that stem from the much more rich structure of the underlying network $G$ (whereas in cellular automata, as stressed above, we are dealing with a highly regular structure).
+As we will see, despite the rule being very simple, it is rather challenging to fully determine the complexity of the problem.
+Indeed, compared to the previous works mentioned above, it might seem as if our progress is more modest; however, one should keep in mind that, in our case, the underlying network $G$ has a much more rich structure (whereas in cellular automata we are dealing with a highly regular one).